ewong11/wapples/README.md

 # Experiment Methodology
 <ol>
-	<li>  <p> Step 1:Populate an array with integers iterating by 1000, starting at 1000 going to 9999999.</p> </li>
+	<li>  <p> Step 1:Populate an array with integers iterating by 1000, starting at 1000 going to 100000.</p> </li>
 	<li>  <p> Step 2: Start timer.
-The timer will time, in nanoseconds, the amount of time the each search takes, of which we will do 1000 trials.
-After 10000, average the amount of time it took for each trial.
+The timer will time, in nanoseconds, the amount of time the each search takes, of which we will do 100 trials.
+After 100 trials, average the amount of time it took for each trial.
 This will be the average amount of time it takes to sort a list of a certain size</p> </li>
-	<li>  <p> Step 3: Increment size by 1000 and repeat Steps 1 and 2.
-Keep repeating until size reaches 1000000.
-This ensures that we will be testing arrays of each size from 1000-1000000 (incremented by 1000) and each sized array tested 1000 times. </p> </li>
+	<li>  <p> Step 3: Increment size by 100 and repeat Steps 1 and 2.
+Keep repeating until size reaches 100000.
+This ensures that we will be testing arrays of each size from 1000-100000 (incremented by 1000) and each sized array tested 100 times. </p> </li>

 </ol>